element-foundation/construction-paper/construction-paper/Construction-Paper.md

 As discussed in depth in [Section 4.2](#42-minting-in-depth), YTs accumulate a base value or principal over time.
 Each time the backing yield position compounds its yield, the YT grows in its intrinsic value.
 If a YT has accumulated 0.05 ETH in value and negative yield rates are impossible, the YT should have a minimum price of 0.05 ETH.

 #### Yield Position Fluctuating Yield
-If a yield position experiences significant increases or decreases in its offered yield that significantly deviates from its market expected average value, the YTs may see market activity adjusting its price accordingly.
-People in the market would likely start buying or selling the position in response, changing its price.
+If a yield position experiences a significant increase or decrease in its offered yield that significantly deviates from its market expected average value, the YTs may see market activity adjusting its price accordingly.
+People in the market would likely start buying or selling the position in response, ultimately changing its price.

 #### Principal Token Pricing
-As discussed in [Section](link), YTs may be sold alongside PTs after minting for immediate profit.
-If the price of a PTs rises or the price of a YTs rises, the total sell value may be > 1.
+As discussed in [Section 3.2](#32-buying-and-selling-opportunities-for-yield-tokens), YTs may be sold alongside PTs after minting for immediate profit.
+If the price of a PT rises or the price of a YT rises, the total sell value may be > 1.

 Due to yield token compounding and PT pricing, YTs may result in extremely high APYs.
-[This discussion](link) covers the explanation in-depth.
+[This discussion](#53-sell-yield-tokens-and-principal-tokens-for-profit) covers the explanation in-depth.
 Essentially, PTs are likely to be more of a dominating force in the market since they have more backing liquidity.
 As an example, minting 10ETH into a 20% APY position for a 3-month term produces 10 eP:ETH redeemable for 10ETH and 10 eY:ETH redeemable for 0.5 ETH.
 Since there is significantly more liquidity in the PT market, the price of PTs will be more difficult to shift than the price of YTs.
-The pricing of both are correlated, but it appears the pricing of PTs will drag along the price of YTs.
+The pricing of both are correlated, however, it appears the pricing of PTs will drag along the price of YTs.

 Consequently, the dominating effect on the price of YTs is uncertain.
 The market will find equilibrium somewhere.
 If their value reaches the equilibrium where both a PT and YT sell for 1, YTs will be a good buy, offering high APYs.
 These high APYs will likely cause purchasing activity, increasing their price.
 When their price increases, the combined value of both the PT and YT sell for > 1, which incentivizes users to mint and sell both their YT and PT for profit.
-Once the Element Protocol launches, it will be interesting to see how these forces end up pricing YTs.
+Once the Element Protocol launches, it will be interesting to see how these market forces end up pricing YTs.

 A deeper analysis of this effect can be found in [Appendix C](#c-compounding-and-yield-with-element).

 ### 5.6 Summarizing the Market Forces
-To conclude the section, the diagram below provides a good visualization of all the market forces involved in both YTs and PTs:
+To conclude this section, the diagram below provides a good visualization of all the market forces involved in both YTs and PTs:

 ![](https://i.imgur.com/gEPDtdq.jpg)